naveenreddy1334/Disaster-Assessment-Aerial-Intelligence-System-DAAIS-/README.md

 ## Contributing

-We welcome contributions to improve DAAIS!
+We welcome contributions to improve DAAS!
 Here's how you can help:

 - **Join the Discussions:** Share your insights, provide feedback, or ask questions.
-- **Report Issues:** Submit bugs found or log feature requests for the DAAIS project.
+- **Report Issues:** Submit bugs found or log feature requests for the DAAS project.
 - **Submit Pull Requests:** Review open PRs, and submit your own PRs.

 ### Contributing Guidelines